zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_map - check if the id parameters are supposed to be changed
     \-- add
         \-- formula_map - create a new formula
-    \-- save
+    \-- generate_ref_text
-        \-- formula_map - add or update a formula in the database or create a user formula
+        \-- formula_map - dummy function that is supposed to be overwritten by the child class formula
 \-- save helper
+    \-- save_fields_func
+        \-- formula_map - save all updated fields with one sql function
     \-- element_refresh
         \-- formula_map - update the database references to the formula elements
     \-- delete_elements